-CURRENT PROVISIONS PROPOSED REFORMS WALGA COMMENT SHIRE OF CUBALLING POSITION The Audit Committee is to guide and assist the local government in carrying out the local government's functions in relation to audits conducted under the Act.
-The Panel Report identified that Audit Committees should be council or an employee of the local government.
+CURRENT PROVISIONS PROPOSED REFORMS WALGA COMMENT SHIRE OF CUBALLING POSITION or more persons, with the majority to be council members.
+The Audit Committee is to guide and assist the local government in carrying out the local government's functions in relation to audits conducted under the Act.
+The Panel Report identified that Audit Committees should be expanded, including to provide improved risk management.
+Committee be required to be an independent person who is not on council or an employee of the local government.
 Audit Committees would also need to consider proactive risk management.
-To reduce costs, it is proposed that local governments should be able to Item 6.6 does not align with Advocacy Position 2.2.4 - Accountability and Audit That audit committees of Local Government, led and overseen by the Council, have a clearly defined role with an Elected Elected Members involvement is good development and oversight measure.
-Currently the Shire of Cuballing has all Councillors participating in Audit Committee.
-This appears to expanded, including to provide improved risk management. establish shared Regional Audit Committees.
-Member majority and chair.
-Comment staff to work well and establishes the role of the Audit Committee with all not The Committees would be able to include council members but would be required to include a majority of independent members and an independent chairperson.
-The Sector's view is well established, that the Council must maintain, and be seen by the community to have, majority involvement and investment in the purpose of an Audit Committee.
+To reduce costs, it is proposed that local governments should be able to establish shared Regional Audit Committees.
+The Committees would be able to include council members but would be required to include a majority of independent members and an independent chairperson.
+Item 6.6 does not align with Advocacy Position 2.2.4 - Accountability and Audit That audit committees of Local Government, led and overseen by the Council, have a clearly defined role with an Elected Member majority and chair.
+Comment The Sector's view is well established, that the Council must maintain, and be seen by the community to have, majority involvement and investment in the purpose of an Audit Committee.
 There is sector support for some independent members on the Audit Committee, however not a majority.
-The dual effect of the proposed reform is to guarantee a place for just a few Councillors.
-The involvement of independent members who are professional may be difficult for some communities to locate and expensive to complete their participation. a majority of independent persons on Audit Committees, with the additional requirement that an independent person Chair this Committee.
+The dual effect of the proposed reform is to guarantee a place for a majority of independent persons on Audit Committees, with the additional requirement that an independent person Chair this Committee.
 Presently, not all Local Government Audit Committees are able to include an independent person.
-This may be for a variety of reasons not
+This may be for a variety of reasons not LG Audit Committees are a key oversight body and Elected Members involvement is good development and oversight measure.
+Currently the Shire of Cuballing has all Councillors participating in Audit Committee.
+This appears to staff to work well and establishes the role of the Audit Committee with all not just a few Councillors.
+The involvement of independent members who are professional may be difficult for some communities to locate and expensive to complete their participation.

 CURRENT PROVISIONS PROPOSED REFORMS WALGA COMMENT SHIRE OF CUBALLING POSITION least of which is a lack of suitable, available candidates with the required qualification, skill and experience.
-It would be counter-productive if the proposed reforms led to the appointment of unsuitable independent persons to a skills-based role.
+It would be counter-productive if the proposed reforms led to the appointment of unsuitable independent persons to a skills- based role.
 The concept of Regional Audit Committees has apparent merit in this case but there is no detail regarding practicalities; for example, is the Regional Audit Committee intended to include the same independent persons who will meet separately with each Local Government within the region?
 There is too little certainty that the imperative question of appropriate representation will be managed as a consequence of the proposed reforms for it to be supported.
 The proposal for the Audit Committees to also consider proactive risk management is supported.
 Recommendation